DriftwoodPalace/Dragon-Portfolio/backtest.md

 *Sharpe ratio:* The Sharpe ratio are often used to determine the relative performance of portfolios.
 The Sharpe ratios of individual asset classes are generally in the vicinity of 0.2 to 0.3 over the long-run.
 A value between 0 and 1 signifies that the returns derived are better than the risk-free rate, but their excess risks exceed their excess returns.
 A value above 1 denotes that the returns are not only better than the risk-free rate, but excess returns are above their excess risks.
 More reading [https://www.daytrading.com/sharpe-ratio](https://www.daytrading.com/sharpe-ratio).
 I'm using 3-month US Treasury bills as the risk-free rate.
 The sharpe ratio uses the standard deviation in the calculation (and with that the same weakness).

 *Sortino ratio:* The Sortino ratio is very similar to the Sharpe ratio, the only difference being that where the Sharpe ratio uses all the observations for calculating the standard deviation the Sortino ratio only considers the negative values.
 The reasoning is that we are not to worried about deviations on the upside but we want to make sure we have a limited downside.
-This is probably the most interesting number for this portfolio (but again, might discount extreme events to much).

 *Max drawdown:* Self explanatory, the maximum drawdown from peak to trough.

 *Calmar ratio:* Uses the maximum drawdown and the mean yearly return to calculate a ratio.
-So if you have very high returns with a large max drawdown, this number will be lower then if you've has a smaller max drawdown.
+So if you have very high returns with a large max drawdown, this number will be lower then if you've had a smaller max drawdown.
 Interesting to me as I want to minimize the drawdowns to maximize the compound effect.
 This number will capture extreme events better.

-So to look at all these measures are important to get a more complete picture.
+So to look at all these measures are important to get a more complete picture for the risk for the portfolio.

-Now we can get to the numbers:
+Now we can get to the numbers for the components:

 ![MSCI_World](../assets/MSCI_World.png)